Neural Clustering Processes: Introduction

-The method can be applied to non-conjugate models, and is amortized in the sense that, after investing computational time in training a neural network with labeled samples from a particular generative model, we can obtain independent, parallelizable, approximate posterior samples of the discrete variables for any new set of observations of arbitrary size, with no need for expensive MCMC steps.
-Note that clustering and community detection are usually addressed as {\it unsupervised learning} tasks.
-Instead, we approach them as {\it supervised learning} of a posterior distribution from labeled samples.
+Our work corresponds to the alternative case: a generative model $p(x,z)$ is postulated, and posterior inference is the main focus of the learning phase.
+Amortized methods in this case usually involve a degree of specialization to the particular generative model of interest.
+Examples include methods developed for Bayesian networks~\citep{stuhlmuller2013learning}, sequential Monte Carlo~\citep{paige2016inference}, probabilistic programming~\citep{ritchie2016deep,le2016inference}, neural decoding~\citep{Parthasarathy} and particle tracking~\citep{pmlr-v80-sun18b}.
+Our work is specialized to the case where the latent variables are discrete and their range is not fixed beforehand.

-We present our approach in three different settings: in~\cref{sec:clusters} we study random clustering; in~\cref{sec:communities} random community graph models; and in~\cref{sec:permutations} random permutations.
-In each case, we present experimental results to illustrate the method.
-In~\cref{sec:QE} we discuss quantitative evaluations of the new methods and in~\cref{sec:related} we discuss related works.
-In~\cref{sec:spikes} we present a neuroscientific application of this method to spike sorting for high-density multielectrode probes, and we close in~\cref{sec:outlook} by discussing potential directions for future work.
+After training a neural architecture using labeled samples from a particular generative model, we can obtain independent, parallelizable, approximate posterior samples of the discrete variables for any new set of observations of arbitrary size, with no need for expensive MCMC steps.
+These samples can be used (i) to approximate expectations, (ii) as high quality importance samples, or (iii) as independent Metropolis-Hastings proposals.